cambragol/Fallout-Sonora/_pages/download.md

 ### `Install Instructions for Fallout Sonora on MacOS`
 # **Version 1.16E**

-1. Download the Fallout Sonora .dmg (found [Here](https://github.com/cambragol/Fallout-Sonora-English/releases/download/1.16/Fallout-Sonora.1.16E.dmg))
+1. Download the Fallout-Sonora_1.16.1E.dmg (found [Here](https://github.com/cambragol/Fallout-Sonora-English/releases/download/1.16/Fallout-Sonora_1.16.1E.dmg))
 2. Open the .dmg and drag the Fallout Sonora app to your Applications folder
 3. Click on the application to play. (you will have to adjust your security settings because the app is 'unsigned')